 I'm as proud of those forty years as anything I did.
-It grew entirely from my personal interest in the history of the region and in people who shared that interest.
-Don't go back to the "Good Old Days," but remember, you wouldn't be here except for them.
+It grew entirely from my personal interest in the history of the region and as people who shared that interest.
+Don't go back to the "Good Old Days" but remember you wouldn't be here except for them.